Citytracking/toner/README.md

 Toner
 =====

+# NOTE: This repo is for an obsolete version of Toner.
+For the up-to-date repo, please go to: http://github.com/stamen/toner-carto

 "Toner" is the name of the B+W (black and white) map tiles, and Mapnik stylesheets, used for the Dotspotting project.
 Toner was designed by [Geraldine Sarmiento](http://stamen.com/studio/geraldine).